mpaperno/TJoy/README.md

 ### Install:
 1. Install (or already have installed) one or more of the supported virtual joystick drivers listed above.
 Also of course you will need Touch Portal installed.
 2. The _TJoy_ plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
-If you know how to import a plugin, just do that and skip to step 5.
+If you know how to import a plugin, just do that and skip to the next _Configure_ section.
 There is also a [short guide](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php) on the Touch Portal site.
 3. Import the plugin:
     1. Start _Touch Portal_ (if not already running).
     2. Click the "gear" icon at the top and select "Import plugin..." from the menu.
     3. Browse to where you downloaded this plugin's `.tpp` file and select it.
 4. Restart _Touch Portal_
     * When prompted by _Touch Portal_ to trust the plugin startup script, select "Yes" (the source code is public!).
-5. Make sure `vJoy` driver is installed and at least one device is configured.
-If you are not familiar with vJoy setup, it's easy (there is a configuration app available once the driver is installed) but there are also many tutorials available online.
-6. In Touch Portal, open the __Settings__ page (gear icon), navigate to the __Plug-ins__ page, then select `TJoy Touch Portal Plugin` from the dropdown list.
-Enter the number of your configured `vJoy` device (typically `1`) in the `vJoy Device ID` field and hit the _Save_ button.
-7. That's it for the configuration, now you're ready to create some joystick controls and use the plugin!

 ### Configure
 Several settings are available in the _Touch Portal_ _Settings_ window (select _Plug-ins_ on the left, then